-1.Live streaming your wedding works best if you are in a church that has cameras and a dedicated internet streaming connection.
+1.Live streaming your wedding works best if you are in a church or venue that has cameras and a dedicated internet streaming connection.
 Most churches live stream their services and may allow you to use their streaming services for free or at a low cost if their media team runs the stream.
 (I know my church offers that.)

 3. You can live stream an outdoor ceremony.
 Yes, you can with today’s technology via a wireless connection or cell phone connection.
-I still recommend using a dedicated internet connect but you can use a wireless and/or cell phone connection, but always do a test for quality prior to the ceremony.
+I still recommend using a dedicated internet connection but you can use a wireless and/or cell phone connection, but always do a test for quality prior to the ceremony.

 Free Live Streaming Options

 Live streaming from mobile devices is very common, with sites like Facebook Live and YouTube, and more, anyone can live stream a wedding or event.
 Many guests are already doing this, but I suggest you work with your videographer to make sure everyone is on the same page.